Ninoh-FOX/OpenRGH/README.md

 2. Optimized the check files in the boots.
 3. Optimized flasher install.
 4. Gmenu2X now has a Docs reader (txt) thanks to Rafa Vico (https://github.com/RafaVico)
+5. Gmenu2x now show the porcentage of the battery too.
-5. Gmenu2x can too now change the cpu of the console betweer MAX and MIN for save battery (for example for GBC emu)
+6. Gmenu2x can too now change the cpu of the console betweer MAX and MIN for save battery (for example for GBC emu)
-6. Optimized kernel control in screen hz (thanks to pcercuei https://boards.dingoonity.org/retro-game-350rg-350/screen-now-going-bad/msg191784/#msg191784)
+7. Optimized kernel control in screen hz (thanks to pcercuei https://boards.dingoonity.org/retro-game-350rg-350/screen-now-going-bad/msg191784/#msg191784)

 ### 1.7.9:<br>